Is Your Water Heater Leaking From the Bottom?

 CAUTION! unless turned off and left to cool, all inlet and outlet connections are under hot water pressure!

-Excessive water pressure is present! excessive pressure can create injury, to be safe…ensure you have followed all safety protocols before tightening or loosening any connections leading to your hot water heater.
+Excessive water pressure is present! excessive pressure can create injury, to be safe…ensure you have followed all safety protocols before tightening or loosening any connections leading to your water heater.

 1. Your water heater leak may be coming from your drain valve, if this is the issue don’t worry a new drain valve is not expensive!
 Drain valves have a round handle or a screw that looks like the picture below: